4 effective tips to improve cross-functional collaboration

-The modern workplace is characterized by more than just one single identifiable team.
-Often, it requires many hands joining together to properly develop a product, a service, or even an internal operational process, towards a workable and deliverable state.
 For example, consumer packaged goods need marketing teams to convey their product’s key messages, and logistical units to better plan out the operational side of delivering said product.
 The same company might require finance control managers to better allocate resources as well as product strategists that can help define business placement within a given industry.

 The same can be said for a myriad of different industries in today’s economy, as companies deepen their understanding and leveraging of expertise across business units.
 But before they can get to work with each other, teams must understand and develop the proper communication skills in order to work cross-functionally across different teams.
-This skill is called “cross-communication”, which will be discussed in better detail below alongside tips on best practices so that managers and team leaders can better foster a cross-functional communication flow.

-What is Cross-Communication?
+What is cross-functional collaboration?

 There might be some readers who are more used to older organizational structures that focused on largely “siloed” departmental set-ups.
 These more traditional team structures kept teams largely independent of each other, only collaborating whenever their tasks overlapped with another team’s main function.
-Often, teams would just be passing processes through this top-down approach, creating efficiencies in the clarity of responsibilities but often running into issues regarding inefficiencies of bureaucracy as well as low visibility across tasks.

 This means that teams that were once separated solely based on their function are now organized in such a manner that they are often grouped to fulfill a specific business need.
 These set-ups can range from a limited duration of specific projects to more long-lasting organizational structures.

-The shift towards a cross-functional system of working across members with different areas of expertise didn’t just happen without good incentives to do so.
+The shift towards a cross-functional collaboration system across members with different areas of expertise didn’t just happen without good incentives to do so.
 The traditional method of independent departments, what business academics call “Functional Structures”, benefits from over centralized decision-making and a clear idea of who will need to make the decisions moving forward.
 But this can also hamper progress as the bureaucracy involved in getting approvals from different teams can slow down work and lessen the primary team’s ability to leverage ideas from other functional units.

-That’s why the decentralized structure of a cross-functional team came into play, something which companies like Johnson & Johnson have implemented to great success.
+That is why the decentralized structure of a cross-functional team came into play, something which companies like Johnson & Johnson have implemented to great success.
 These cross-functional teams carry several benefits to their implementation, the first of which is their ability to motivate greater innovation in their participants.
 As workers are more exposed to different areas of thinking and unique perspectives, the group as a whole can often produce new ways of addressing issues and develop novel solutions better informed through different company touchpoints.

 Another key benefit is the clear increase in efficiency regarding projects moving through a cross-functional organizational structure versus one that goes through a traditional process.
 While the latter will have the project moving through single departments for processing before being moved on to the next, cross-functional teams allow you to capture and address potential hurdles before you move too far into the process.
 This saves time and resources in getting projects off the ground through the combined effort of several stakeholder partners.